Rebecca Minkoff takes aim at Asia's sexy tomboy shoppers

 "It's refreshing for a tourist to walk in and buy several pieces when they were thinking of one designer handbag.
 Here they can walk in and buy three for the same price."

-The most popular bag is the brand's Mini MAC, which sell for 26,000 yen ($270).
+The most popular bag is the brand's Mini MAC, which sell for 26,000 yen.
 The company does some exclusive bag models for the Japanese market, and much of the apparel is also designed with Japan in mind.

 "We call ourselves a 'sexy tomboy brand' but there are ways of being sexy here that are different from the United States," Minkoff said.
 "I think here it's more tame - a lot of layering - so we make pieces that you can layer with as well."